-The General health law provides the legal framework for Peru's regulations on sanitary supervision and the control of food and beverage products.
-The law's provisions are implemented through rules, decrees and supreme resolutions published in El Peruano (i.e., Peru's official gazette).
+Peru's General Health Law provides the legal framework for sanitary supervision regulations and oversight of food and beverage products.
+Its provisions are implemented through rules, decrees and supreme resolutions published in the official gazette (El Peruano).

-DIGESA is responsible for implementing most of Peru's food product regulations.
+DIGESA is responsible for implementing Peru's food product regulations.
 Regulations establish:

-- The production and trade of food and beverages for human consumption is subject to sanitary standards. - The import, manufacture, trade, distribution or storage of food and beverages that have been adulterated, contaminated, altered or declared unfit for human consumption is prohibited. - Food and beverages manufactured locally or in a foreign country can only be traded if they possess the corresponding certificate of sanitary registration. - The import of food and beverages from countries where distribution or consumption of the product is forbidden due to health risks is prohibited. - Personnel involved in the production, handling, transportation, conservation, storage, and supply of food and beverages must comply with sanitary standards to avoid product contamination. - Facilities manufacturing, processing and supplying food and beverages must control sanitary quality and food safety in accordance with the Ministry of Health's requirements.
+- The production and trade of food and beverage products for human consumption is subject to sanitary standards. - The import, manufacture, trade, distribution or storage of food and beverage products that have been adulterated, contaminated, altered or declared unfit for human consumption is prohibited. - Food and beverage products manufactured locally, as well as in a foreign country can only be traded if they possess the corresponding certificate of sanitary registration. - The import of food and beverage products from countries where distribution or consumption of the product is forbidden due to associated health risks is prohibited. - Personnel involved in the production, handling, transportation, conservation, storage, and supply of food and beverage products must comply with sanitary standards to avoid product contamination. - Facilities manufacturing, processing and supplying food and beverage products must control sanitary quality and food safety in accordance with the Ministry of Health's requirements.